ShahriyarShawon/gorename/README.md

 Use buffer file to rename
 ```
-gorename -e rename -b buffer.txt -c path/to/dir/containing/to-be-renamed-files
+gorename -e rename -c path/to/dir/containing/to-be-renamed-files
 ```

-delete the buffer.txt file and you're done
+and gorename will remove the buffer file for you

-I AM NOT RESPONSIBLE FOR ANY LOSS OF DATA USE AT YOUR OWN CAUTION, USING A BLANK `buffer.txt` FILE MAY BREAK YOUR FILES
+I AM NOT RESPONSIBLE FOR ANY LOSS OF DATA USE AT YOUR OWN CAUTION, READ MIT LICENSE